 The CAF must also be used to assist schools affected by unexpected special circumstances such as COVID-19, drought, bushfires and other natural disasters, particularly where this creates short-term financial difficulty for the school.

 - providing choice to parents of an affordable school that will best suit their child,

 - lifting outcomes, particularly for educationally disadvantaged students and schools, and

 - enhancing student wellbeing and support through safe, supportive and respectful learning environments.

 The subset of priorities that each NGRB will address are detailed in the each NGRB’s CAF Agreement.

 Reporting and transparency

-As a condition of ongoing funding, NGRBs must report annually to the department on their progress in achieving the priority objectives and intended outcomes identified in their agreements.
+As a condition of ongoing funding, NGRBs must report annually by 30 June on their progress in achieving the priority objectives and intended outcomes identified in their agreements for the previous year.

 How can schools access assistance from the Fund?

 Schools wishing to gain support under the Fund should contact their NGRB.